apache/nuttx/configs/eagle100/README.txt

   NOTE 2: The devkitARM toolchain includes a version of MSYS make.
 Make sure that the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM path or will get the wrong version of make.
+It has been reported to me that the devkitARM will require an lower optimization level of -O1.
+Currently all of the Make.def files have -O2 for devkitARM -- if you are using this toolchain, you may need to review these settings.

 CodeSourcery on Linux
 ^^^^^^^^^^^^^^^^^^^^^